About

 About Science.Events

-Science.events is primarily focused on supporting connections in the US and Canada.
+Science.Events is primarily focused on supporting connections in the US and Canada (for now!).
 It is managed by staff in the MIT Museum’s Experimental Practice Group with support from a Leadership Team that includes:

 Monique Ealey, Mississippi Science Festival